How can a foreign filing license be obtained?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-A foreign filing license is necessary for U.S. inventors who want to file a patent application in a foreign country before obtaining approval from the U.S. Patent and Trademark Office (USPTO).
-The correct method to obtain a foreign filing license is through a petition granting process.
-This allows the inventor or applicant to seek permission from the USPTO to file abroad before the one-year grace period concludes.
+A foreign filing license is necessary for a U.S. patent applicant who wishes to file a patent application in a foreign country before filing a corresponding application in the United States.
+The correct way to obtain this license is through a petition granting process.

 Subscribe